Marketing Funnel KPIs for Each Stage + How to Track Them

 Marketing Qualified Leads to Product Qualified Leads conversion rate

-Your marketing-qualified leads (MQLs) are prospects or leads who have only interacted with your marketing efforts.
+Your marketing-qualified leads (MQLs) are prospects or leads who have only interacted with your marketing initiatives.
 They have shown some interest in your marketing activities but might not be interested in your product yet.

 On the other hand, product-qualified leads (PQLs) are the users who have tried out your product and gained value from it.
 Keeping a high MQL to PQL conversion rate increases the likelihood of leads becoming paying customers.